Biography of Paul Cezanne

 Interesting fact ...

-Cezanne did not use his father’s surname and described himself as a student of Antoine Guillemet (a member of the jury, who could select a single work to be shown at the Salon without the assent of the other jury members).
-This was a ruse: the two were friends who had studied at Suisse’s academy a decade previously!
+Cezanne did not use his father’s surname and described himself as a student of Antoine Guillemet (a member of the jury).
+This was a ruse: the two men were friends, having studied at Suisse’s academy a decade previously!
 But it persuaded the Salon's jury to accept the painting.

 4. Cezanne's Personal Life